whatsup/whatsup/website/docs/styling/passing-variables.md

 # Passing CSS-variables

-Any property that starts with a double underscore will be converted to a css variable
+Any cssx namespaced property that starts with a $ char will be converted to a css variable

 ```css
 /* styles.css */